-The Nationwide Children's Hospital Sports Physical Therapy Residency is an APTA-candidate program.
+The Nationwide Children's Hospital Sports Physical Therapy Residency is an APTA-credentialed residency program.

 The Nationwide Children’s Hospital Sports Physical Therapy Residency is a 13-month clinical residency that begins each year in July.
-The program allows for residents to complete clinical work at state-of-the-art sports and orthopedic physical therapy facilities in the greater Columbus area.
+This APTA-credentialed residency program allows residents to complete clinical work at state-of-the-art sports and orthopedic physical therapy facilities in the greater Columbus area.

 The resident will participate in weekly one-on one mentored patient care with our residency program staff and on field hours with our highly trained sports physical therapist and athletic training staff.
 Additionally, the resident will complete direct patient care in a clinic with a primarily athletic population.

 The resident will also have many other educational opportunities, including shadowing Orthopedic and Sports Medicine physicians, and a variety of on-field experiences with different levels of sports participation.
 Weekly lectures will be provided by the residency program staff to help further the learning experience.
 The weekly lectures help ensure the resident is exposed to a full range of orthopedic and sports specific conditions, including those less common conditions that may not be encountered throughout the residency program.

 The residency staff includes several Board Certified Sports Specialists, Board Certified Orthopedic Specialists, Vestibular Certified Specialists, Manual Therapists, and Dual- Credentialed Athletic Trainers/Physical Therapists.